Nathan Cayton: Career

 After graduating, Cayton worked for the Department of War for around a year, before entering private practice in 1919.

 On January 29, 1927, Cayton was appointed by president Calvin Coolidge to become a judge on the District of Columbia Municipal Court, succeeding judge Charles V. Meehan.
 At the time, he was the youngest person ever appointed to become a judge by the President.
 He was sworn in on February 16, 1927, by judge George C. Aukam.

-In 1930, Cayton made a controversial remark, claiming that there was a "Jewish crime wave".
-The American Jewish Committee demanded his statement be retracted.

-During his tenure on the Municipal Court, Cayton proposed and helped establish the District of Columbia small claims court.
+While on the Municipal Court, Cayton helped institute the District of Columbia small claims court.

+In 1930, Cayton controversially claimed that there was a "Jewish crime wave" in a statement condemned by the American Jewish Committee.

 In 1942, Cayton was appointed by president Franklin D. Roosevelt to become a member of the newly-formed District of Columbia Court of Appeals, and was appointed to the position of chief judge by president Harry S. Truman four years later.

 Later life and death

-Cayton retired from the bench in 1956, and was succeeded in the capacity of chief justice by Leo A. Rover.
+Cayton retired from the bench in 1956, and was succeeded as chief justice by Leo A. Rover.
 He remained civically active, including as a member of the National Academy of Arbitrators and a member of the executive committee of the American Arbitration Association, and filling in for judge vacancies.

 Cayton never married, and never had any children.
 He died on February 12, 1977, five years after he suffered a heart attack.